AgenceBaltazare/vkrz/wp-content/plugins/profile-builder-pro/readme.txt

 == Changelog ==
+= 3.5.4 =
+* Feature: Improved login error when an user with an unconfirmed email address is trying to login
+* Feature: Added the ability resend the email confirmation from the login error message
+* Feature: 2FA functionality is now using AJAX to show the authentication field if necessary on both front-end and back-end forms
+* Fix: Don't load 2FA assets if functionality is not enabled
+* Fix: Userlisting sort tags for first and last name were written as one word
+* Misc: Added sorting information to Datepicker field description
+* Misc: Improved userlisting tag for the Select CPT field.
+It now provides an extra tag that can be used to output a link to the selected post
+* Misc: Userlisting widget for Elementor lets the admin select the desired userlist from a list instead of entering it's name

 = 3.5.3 =
 * Feature: Added option to display Elementor sections and widgets to logged out users
 * Feature: Added Elementor widget for Userlisting